Liero: NiL

 NiL (recursive acronym for NiL Isn't Liero) is a clone of Liero, which runs on Linux and Windows and is released under the terms of the GNU General Public License.
 NiL is not limited to two players, like the original Liero is.
-It has support for an infinite number of players over a TCP network.
+It doesn't limit the number of players over a TCP network.
 It was met with considerable enthusiasm in the Linux gaming community.

 The project was initiated by Flemming Frandsen in winter 1999 after he had stumbled across Liero, which he liked so much that he decided to reimplement it under Linux.
 He abandoned the project five months later, due to being too busy for it.
 NiL was dead until the beginning of 2004 when Christoph Brill, found out about the project and took over as maintainer.
 Thereafter Daniel Schneidereit joined the project as well, but soon left.
 Other contributors included Nils Thuerey, Harri Liusvaara, David Hewitt and Phil Howlett.

 Development proceeded slowly as the project's source code became almost unmaintainable and NiL was lacking developers.
 By mid-2005 Alexander Kahl joined development, convinced Christoph to start over and re-think the whole concept of NiL, as the other Liero clone Gusanos already existed at that time.
 Development seems to have stopped around mid-2006.